Moving to Brazil: Complete Step-by-Step Guide for 2026

 • Siblings under 18 or financially dependent

 Beyond relatives, family reunification eligibility extends to a tutor or legal guardian of a Brazilian national or legal resident.
 In 2013, Brazil made same-sex marriage legal, and same-sex couples have the right to apply for family reunification.
-Family reunion visas are valid for up to one year and can be renewed.

-Foreign nationals holding a temporary employment contract with a Brazilian company can obtain a Brazil work visa (VITEM V).
+Foreign nationals holding a temporary employment contract with a Brazilian company can obtain a Brazil Work Visa (VITEM V).
 Work visas in Brazil are designed to enable employers to address workforce shortages that remain unmet by Brazilian citizens.
 In determining whether a Brazilian national cannot meet employment needs, a Brazilian employer must apply for approval with the Brazilian Ministry of Labor.

 Once your employer secures authorization from the Ministry of Labor, the Brazilian Embassy or Consulate where you plan to apply will be notified, allowing you to proceed with the application.
 Temporary work visas in Brazil are valid for up to two years and can be renewed, contingent on the continued validity or renewal of the employment contract.